 When you are trying to figure out what kind of personal injury claim you may have, you must think more about where and how the incident occurred than what kind of injury you have.
 The type of injury, the cost of treatment, and the impact it has on your life will all impact the value of your claim.
 The location and liable party will determine what kind of claim you file.
 If your injury occurred in an auto accident, then you will have an auto accident claim with auto insurance policy of the at-fault driver or your own auto insurance policy.
 If your accident occurred at work, then you will have a workers’ compensation claim.
 You may also have a third party injury claim in such cases if anyone outside of your employment was involved in causing the injury.
 If your injury happened on the property of another person or business, then it is the homeowners or business owners’ insurance policy that you’ll file your claim with in a premises liability personal injury claim.
 In cases where a medical error caused your injury, you will have a medical malpractice claim against whichever medical professional or facility was liable.

 Whether your back injury is mild enough to only disrupt your life temporarily or serious enough to cause long term pain or even paralysis, you need skilled legal representation on your side.
 Facing such life altering injuries can be very stressful and overwhelming.
 Many people become depressed, anxious, and even suicidal when they find themselves facing never-ending pain or the devastation of never being able to walk again.
 Know that you are not alone, and you can reclaim your life after a serious back injury.
-Call the Rome, Georgia, personal injury attorneys at the Bader Law Firm to find out how we can help you.
+Call the Rome, Georgia, personal injury attorneys at the Bader Scott Injury Lawyers to find out how we can help you.